matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 ## Install dependencies

 Although zkSync is [compatible with Solidity and Vyper](../../dev/building-on-zksync/contracts/contract-development.md), the deployed bytecode and the deployment process is different from Ethereum or other EVM blockchains.
-So the fist step will be to install the compiler and deployer hardhat plugins:
+So the first step is to install the compiler and deployer hardhat plugins:

 ```sh
 # Yarn